MessiFr/MessiFr.github.io/public/docs/notes/sml/worksheet03_solutions.md

 _Answer:_ This can be explained by the _bias-variance trade-off_ associated with predictive models.
 An overly simplistic model (/docs/notes/sml/e.g. simple linear regression) may suffer from _high bias_ or _underfitting_, while an overly complex model (e.g. high-degree polynomial regression) may suffer from _high variance_ or _overfitting_.
-An overly simplistic model (e.g. simple linear regression) may suffer from _high bias_ or _underfitting_, while an overly complex model (/docs/notes/sml/e.g. high-degree polynomial regression) may suffer from _high variance_ or _overfitting_.
+An overly simplistic model (/docs/notes/sml/e.g. simple linear regression) may suffer from _high bias_ or _underfitting_, while an overly complex model (/docs/notes/sml/e.g. high-degree polynomial regression) may suffer from _high variance_ or _overfitting_.
 We'll discuss this more in lecture 5, when we cover regularisation as a strategy to avoid overfitting.

 ***